sHedC/python-masterthermconnect/README.md

 ### Command Line
 This is used as a libary but it can also be run directly for debug purposes and must be used with extreme caution, especially when using the set commands.

-> :warning: **Use SET with REG directly with extreme caution.**: There is no protection on the masterhterm API Web for updating registry settings you must not and updating these can break your system, this applies to using the mastertherm set & reg command but a warning is provided on each set.
+> :warning: **Use SET with REG directly with extreme caution**: There is no protection on the masterhterm API Web for updating registry settings you must not and updating these can break your system, this applies to using the mastertherm set & reg command you have to actively confirm each set command when using this feature.

-> :warning: **Do Not Run This Too Frequently.**: The new API may lock you're IP out for an unknown period of time.
+> :warning: **Do Not Run This Too Frequently**: The new API may lock you're IP out for an unknown period of time.
 The app and web app refresh every 30 seconds.
 I don't know how many times in succession would lock you out, probably frequent calls over a period of time such as an hour.

 ```
 usage: masterthermconnect [-h] [--version] {get,set} ...